ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

 7. Create the required user and roles in vCenter for the installer

-Create two roles<br>
+Create two roles

   icp-ds: Grant this role the following permissions:
   * Datastore: Low level file operations
   * Datastore: Update virtual machine files
-    * vApp: Import<br>
+  * vApp: Import

   icp-attr:  Grant this role the following permission:
   * Global: Manage custom attributes
   * If you use Virtual Distributed Switch Network, grant the icp-attr role the permission: dvPort group: Modify<br>

 Create a vCenter user
   Assign the user the following roles for list vSphere components: